transferwise/actions-next-bundle-analyzer/README.md

     workflow-id: my-workflow.yml
     # Optional, defaults to master
     base-branch: master
+     # Optional, specifies where to look for .next folder.
+Default to cwd.
+    working-directory: /packages/my-package
   env:
     # This secret is automatically injected by GitHub
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}